The Interpublic Group of Companies, Inc. (NYSE:IPG) Shares Sold by Korea Investment CORP

-Interpublic Group of Companies (NYSE:IPG – Get Rating) last announced its quarterly earnings data on Thursday, April 27th.
-The business services provider reported $0.38 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.31 by $0.07.
+Interpublic Group of Companies (NYSE:IPG – Get Rating) last released its quarterly earnings data on Thursday, April 27th.
+The business services provider reported $0.38 earnings per share for the quarter, topping analysts’ consensus estimates of $0.31 by $0.07.
 Interpublic Group of Companies had a net margin of 8.31% and a return on equity of 29.28%.
-The business had revenue of $2.52 billion for the quarter, compared to the consensus estimate of $2.19 billion.
-During the same quarter in the prior year, the firm posted $0.47 earnings per share.
-The company’s quarterly revenue was down 1.8% compared to the same quarter last year.
-On average, sell-side analysts predict that The Interpublic Group of Companies, Inc. will post 2.95 EPS for the current year.
+The business had revenue of $2.52 billion for the quarter, compared to analysts’ expectations of $2.19 billion.
+During the same quarter last year, the company earned $0.47 EPS.
+The company’s revenue for the quarter was down 1.8% compared to the same quarter last year.
+As a group, sell-side analysts predict that The Interpublic Group of Companies, Inc. will post 2.95 EPS for the current year.

 Interpublic Group of Companies Dividend Announcement

 The business also recently declared a quarterly dividend, which will be paid on Tuesday, June 20th.
-Investors of record on Tuesday, June 6th will be given a dividend of $0.31 per share.
-This represents a $1.24 annualized dividend and a yield of 3.21%.
+Shareholders of record on Tuesday, June 6th will be given a dividend of $0.31 per share.
 The ex-dividend date is Monday, June 5th.
+This represents a $1.24 dividend on an annualized basis and a dividend yield of 3.21%.
 Interpublic Group of Companies’s dividend payout ratio (DPR) is 53.68%.

 Interpublic Group of Cos., Inc engages in the provision of marketing, communications, and business transformation services.
 It operates through the following segments: Media, Data, and Engagement Solutions, Integrated Advertising and Creativity Led Solutions, and Specialized Communications and Experiential Solutions.